Anu-Ra-g/Udacity_GenAI/README.md

 2. Exercise 2: Classifying images of handwritten digits using multi-layer perceptron

     This exercise shows a workflow to use the **MLP**(multi-layer perceptron) to classify a *MNIST* dataset to classify a set of picture of handwritten digits from 0 to 9.

+3. Exercise 3: Basics of Pytorch and Hugging Face.

+    This exercise teaches the functioning of **Neural Net**, how to set it up and *sentiment analysis* of some imdb movie reviews using a model from Hugging Face.